Pelton wheel: History

 The Pelton Water Wheel Company manufactured a large number of Pelton Wheels in San Francisco which were shipped around the world.
 In 1892, the Company added a branch on the east coast at 143 Liberty Street in New York City.
 By 1900, over 11,000 turbines were in use.
 In 1914, the company moved manufacturing to new, larger premises at 612 Alabama Street in San Francisco.
-In 1956, the company was acquired by the Baldwin-Lima-Hamilton Company, which company ended manufacture of Pelton Wheels.
+In 1956, the company was acquired by the Baldwin-Lima-Hamilton Company, which ended manufacture of Pelton Wheels.

 In New Zealand, A & G Price in Thames, New Zealand produced Pelton waterwheels for the local market.
 One of these is on outdoor display at the Thames Goldmine Experience.

 Design

 Nozzles direct forceful, high-speed streams of water against a series of spoon-shaped buckets, also known as impulse blades, which are mounted around the outer rim of a drive wheel (also called a runner).
 As the water jet hits the blades, the direction of water velocity is changed to follow the contours of the blades.
 The impulse energy of the water jet exerts torque on the bucket-and-wheel system, spinning the wheel; the water jet does a "u-turn" and exits at the outer sides of the bucket, decelerated to a low velocity.
 In the process, the water jet's momentum is transferred to the wheel and hence to a turbine.
 Thus, "impulse" energy does work on the turbine.

-Maximum power and efficiency are achieved when the velocity of the water jet is twice the velocity of the rotating buckets.
-A very small percentage of the water jet's original kinetic energy will remain in the water, which causes the bucket to be emptied at the same rate it is filled, and thereby allows the high-pressure input flow to continue uninterrupted and without waste of energy.
+Maximum power and efficiency are achieved when the velocity of the water jet is twice the velocity of the rotating buckets, which, assuming that water jet collides elastically with the bucket, would mean the water leaves the bucket with zero velocity, thus imparting all kinetic energy to the wheel.
+In practice, a very small percentage of the water jet's original kinetic energy will remain in the water, which causes the bucket to be emptied at the same rate it is filled, and thereby allows the high-pressure input flow to continue uninterrupted and without waste of energy.

 Typically two buckets are mounted side-by-side on the wheel, with the water jet split into two equal streams; this balances the side-load forces on the wheel and helps to ensure smooth, efficient transfer of momentum from the water jet to the turbine wheel.

 Because water is nearly incompressible, almost all of the available energy is extracted in the first stage of the hydraulic turbine.
 "Therefore, Pelton wheels have only one turbine stage, unlike gas turbines that operate with compressible fluid."